 We’re used to hearing it’s going to be a scorcher in the lead up to an Australian summer.
 But the 2016/17 summer months are edging at the title.
 As early as November, the Bureau of Meteorology issued heatwave warnings for southern Queensland and northern New South Wales.

-Turning up the air con is a default move for many of us when the mercury climbs, but understanding how you use energy with an active solar monitoring tool like Solar Command is a big step towards using energy smarter.
+Turning up the air-con is a default move for many of us when the temperature climbs, but understanding how you use energy with an active solar monitoring tool like Solar Command is a big step towards using energy smarter.
 And with that knowledge comes plenty of other options for keeping cool and help keep energy bills down.

 Here are tips to take control of your household energy usage and make the most of solar this summer.